gaborvecsei/Emotion-Recognition/savedModel/README.md

 # Saved Model

-Here we store our trained models
+Here we store our trained models files